Pebaz/tidbytes/README.md

 * When given a destination bit width of 0, this is like multiplying by 0 in arithmetic and results in truncation to null (no bit width).

+# Hmmm

+The dream of Tidbytes is to allow bits to be place precisely where they are wanted.
+In the pursuit of mapping this ideal to idiomatic types, some in-built concepts were uncovered.
+There really seems to be some fundamental types in relation to mapping numeric data to bits.
+"Type" here means an operation either assuming metadata about an input or an operation requiring metadata as a meta input.
+This represents an orientation that points away from the operation and towards an operation respectively.
+Some concepts I've uncovered are:

+* Unsized data (no bit length)
+* Sized data (bit length)
+* Natural data (raw/untyped/uninterpreted/unmapped memory)
+* Numeric data (mathematical identity or quantity)
+* Unsigned numbers (one axis)
+* Signed numbers (two axes)